 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-NMDA antagonist.
-Also agonist at quisqualate-sensitized AP6 site, where it is more potent than the isomer D-AP5.
+L-AP5 is an NMDA antagonist and an agonist at quisqualate-sensitized AP6 site, where it is more potent than the isomer D-AP5.
+L-AP5 is more potent than D-AP5 at depressing synaptic responses at amino acid-induced and synaptic excitation of cat spinal neurons.

 |Storage||Store at RT|